wu-lee/rushkoff-archive/docs/_articles/people-shape-the-media.md

 The... chief critique of Generation X is that they are not creative.
 Their conversations—in real life and on the computer networks—as well as their own TV shows usually focus on media itself.
 Rather than coming up with original scenarios or new material, they may instead consider and reconsider the ethical choices made in an episode of _The Jetsons_ or _Pee Wee's Playhouse_, as if it is advanced cultural theory.
 What characterizes the GenX aesthetic and its conceptual preoccupation is a regeneration of imagery already in the media....
 GenXers examine and re-examine the images from the media which formed their own world views, and do so with humor....

-The news, comedy and drama produced by GenXer's, ranging from sub versive underground documentaries to mainstream shows like The Simp
+The news, comedy and drama produced by GenXer's, ranging from subversive underground documentaries to mainstream shows like _The Simpsons_, all share a delight in deconstructing and re-examining media.
+The documentaries expose the thin logic and obsequious pandering of network newspeople, while cartoons like _The Simpsons_ recreate famous moments in media history—like the “We Are the World” video—enacted by the personification of media irony himself, Bart Simpson.
+GenX poster art uses recognizable imagery from the mainstream press and comments on it with witty slogans that expose the inner meanings or faulty logic in the original images....

-s, all share a delight in deconstructing and re-examining media.
-The umentaries expose the thin logic and obsequious pandering of network
+5\.
+Refers to Americans born between 1961 and 1972 who came of age in the late 1970s and 1980s.
+This generation is characterized by some as cynical and apathetic.

 5\.
 Refers to Americans 1980s.
 This generatio